Another Saint of the Day for January 1

 Waldo (also known as Vivaldo or Ubaldo) was a disciple of a saintly priest, Bartolo, both of them natives of northern Italy.
 When Bartolo contracted leprosy and entered a hospital, Waldo accompanied his friend and nursed him until Bartolo died 20 years later.
 In return, Waldo’s religious education was enriched by instruction from the holy priest.
 It was at his suggestion that Waldo joined the secular Franciscans.

-Following the death of his spiritual father in 1300, Waldo determined to withdraw from the world altogether and to devote himself to conversing with God and focusing on heaven.
+Following the death of Bartolo in 1300, Waldo withdrew from the world altogether and to devoted himself to praying to God and focusing on heaven.
 Accordingly, he set out for a large forest not far from his birthplace and found a large hollow chestnut tree.
 The cavity of the tree offered barely enough room for him to kneel, but it became the hermitage in which he spent the next 20 years in complete solitude.

 It is said that one day in May in the year 1320, the bells of the church from the adjacent village began to ring of their own accord.
 As local residents ran to the church seeking to unravel the mystery of the bells, a hunter emerged from the forest.
 He reported to the assembled crowd that his hounds had circled a hollow chestnut tree nearby and that they began barking excitedly.
 When the hunter approached the tree to investigate the matter, he found a recluse in the cavity of the tree, dead on his knees.
 Just as the hunter finished recounting the story, the bells ceased ringing.